RABKKK/LaserTrackerPoseData4KinIdent/README.md

 1) NesttoFlangeV2_1.py: Helps in estimation of the tranformation between tool and flanfe coordinate frames.

+the input (samples files are provided) should contain 1.1) the position measurements at 3 orientations of the Flange frame, and 1.2) the position data of the origin when end-effector is moved along x and z axis of flange coordinate frames.

 2) WorldDefV_1.py: Helps in estimation of the transformation between robot and base coordinate frames.

+the input (samples files are provided) should contain 2.1) one of the pose of the robot flange coordinate frame during the earlier experiments, and 2.2) the estimated position data of the origin in terms of laser tracker coordinate frame obtained from the code NesttoFlangeV2_1.py.
+2.3) the measured position data while the flange coordinate frame is moved along robot coordinate frame axes.

+the input files should contain the the position measurements at 3 orientations of the Flange frame.